 Implants can support a wide variety of restorations, from single teeth to multi-tooth bridges.
-An entire denture can be supported by implants.
+An entire denture can be supported as well.
 The latter restoration, termed an overdenture, can work wonders for unstable dentures.
 Just two implant supports will lock down any loose denture securely – the denture “clips down” onto the supports.

 Only genuine PrimaConnex®, Genesis®, and TILOBEMAXX® implants and prosthetics are used.
 Our implant crowns are porcelain hand-layered by one of Boston’s most talented master ceramists.

 Our mission is a warm, unrushed environment where patients feel secure.
 Questions are encouraged, as every patient has different needs – we understand.
 Our dentists and hygienists see just one patient at a time.Watertown Office Appointments Map & Driving Directions

 Implant placement is minor surgery – don’t be misled by the animation.
 The procedure is completed in 45 minutes using standard local anesthetic (“novocaine”).
 Normal activities can be resumed immediately.